-Leveraging the high standards of Board’s technology and architecture, and taking advantage of its unified environment for planning, budgeting, and analysis, the different phases of the full retail planning process at Slowear can be run concurrently by different people in different regions.
+Leveraging the high standards of Board’s technology and architecture, and taking advantage of its unified environment for the entire planning process, the different phases of the full retail planning process at Slowear can be run concurrently by different people in different regions.

 "That is very helpful, particularly when you need to switch from business-as-usual to management by exception across several markets and their relevant issues," says Luca.

 Meeting the needs of CFOs, Merchandise Managers, Supply Chain Managers, and Senior Controllers with a single product: the benefits of Board

 According to Luca, Board has enabled Slowear to change and improve employees’ approach to planning and analysis without 'frictional' effects:

 "Board users have been involved in the creation of the applications they consequently use.
 Board has allowed us to realize an Integrated Retail Planning approach for the entire organization, including different job functions – such as retail and merchandise managers, supply chain managers, and controllers – across our stores around the world.
 The intuitiveness of the Board Intelligent Planning Platform helps to deliver a view of complex processes, simplifying them with an accurate workflow that covers every step from the strategic plan down to the single stores.
 Amongst the other benefits that Board has brought to Slowear, I would like to mention the increased efficiency in seasonal orders, the reduction of end of season stock, and the increased visibility and control of merchandise in our stores."